 Simone's current research focuses on the history of digital media.
-He is now working on a new monograph project, entitled "Deceitful Media: Artificial Intelligence and Social Life after the Turing Test," under contract with Oxford University Press.
-The book will provide an excavation of the historical trajectory leading to the emergence of AI technologies such as Amazon's Alexa, Apple's Siri, and social media bots.
+His latest monograph "Deceitful Media: Artificial Intelligence and Social Life after the Turing Test” will be published by Oxford University Press in March 2021.
+The book provides an excavation of the historical trajectory leading to the emergence of AI technologies such as Amazon's Alexa, Apple's Siri, and social media bots.
 The early draft of a chapter from this forthcoming book has been published by the journal New Media and Society and is accessible here.